AyanokojiH/Project_02_PKU_Treehole_Analyzer/README.md

 # Ayano-codeworld
-Try to change the authorization or Uuid to avoid 401 error.
+A gift of pkutreehole for only PKU students.
+The authorization currently is not usable, so please try to refresh the authorization token on your PKU treehole website.